 The following activities come from what many consider to be the bible of word study, Words Their Way: Word Study for Phonics, Vocabulary, and Spelling Instruction by Donald Bear, Marcia Invernizzi, Shane Templeton, and Francine Johnston.

-If you like these exercises, you might consider purchasing this book--it"s packed with even more great ideas.
+If you like these exercises, you might consider purchasing this book–it”s packed with even more great ideas.
 We thank Prentice-Hall, Inc. for their permission to link to the following lessons from the Words Their Way web site.

 Alphabet Sort for Different Fonts of "A" and "B"